Project-MONAI/MONAIStream/docs/source/index.rst

 *Medical Open Network for AI*

-MONAI Stream SDK aims to equip experienced MONAI Researchers an Developers with the ability to build streaming inference pipelines while enjoying the familiar MONAI development experienced and utilities.
+MONAI Stream SDK aims to equip experienced MONAI Researchers an Developers with the ability to build streaming inference pipelines while enjoying the familiar MONAI development experience and utilities.